apache/paimon/docs/content/concepts/primary-key-table.md

 By default, the primary key table determines the merge order according to the input order (the last input record will be the last to merge).
 However, in distributed computing, there will be some cases that lead to data disorder.
 At this time, you can use a time field as `sequence.field`, for example:

-{{< hint info >}}
-When the record is updated or deleted, the `sequence.field` must become larger and cannot remain unchanged.
-For -U and +U, their sequence-fields must be different.

-If the provided `sequence.field` doesn't meet the precision, like a rough second or millisecond, you can set `sequence.auto-padding` to `second-to-micro` or `millis-to-micro` so that the precision of sequence number will be made up to microsecond by system.
-{{< /hint >}}

 {{< tabs "sequence.field" >}}
 {{< tab "Flink" >}}
 ```sql
 CREATE TABLE MyTable (
     pk BIGINT PRIMARY KEY NOT ENFORCED,